Joseph J. Russo, First Assistant Public Defender, New Jersey Office of the Public Defender

 Presumptive parole is often championed as a significant policy shift to reform parole systems.
 In a “presumptive parole” state, the law establishes release on parole, rather than continued confinement, as the default outcome of any individual’s parole process.
 This presumption means that incarcerated individuals are supposed to be released at their earliest parole eligibility unless the Parole Board finds concrete reasons not to release them.
 This approach shifts the burden of proof at parole hearings: the person seeking parole does not have the burden to prove they are ready for release—rather, the Parole Board has the burden to prove the person is not ready for release because of a specific risk to public safety.

 New Jersey is an outlier among states, having had a presumptive parole system in place since 1979.
 New Jersey law also requires the Parole Board to refrain from considering the adequacy of punishment in decision-making; their review is limited to objective criteria about a person’s likelihood of committing a new crime if released.
 But data from New Jersey suggest that the legal presumption of parole may exist in name only.
 In 2021, the New Jersey Office of the Public Defender published a report about parole in New Jersey, showing among other issues that in recent years the majority of people eligible for parole were not released at their first opportunity despite the legal presumption.
 As The Sentencing Project has shown previously, this is especially true for people serving life sentences.
-We’ll be joined by Joseph Russo and Alicia Hubbard of the New Jersey Office of the Public Defender to talk about New Jersey’s presumptive parole system—what the data show, what in the system works and what doesn’t, and how their office is litigating toward parole improvements that promote fairness and safety for all.
+We were joined by Joseph Russo and Alicia Hubbard of the New Jersey Office of the Public Defender to talk about New Jersey’s presumptive parole system—what the data show, what in the system works and what doesn’t, and how their office is litigating toward parole improvements that promote fairness and safety for all.

 Joseph J. Russo was appointed to the position of First Assistant Public Defender following his promotion from Assistant Public Defender.
 Joe served as the Deputy Public Defender (managing attorney) of the OPD state-wide Appellate Section for four years and served as the Deputy Public Defender in the Hudson Trial Region for seven years.
 Joe worked for many years in the Somerset and Warren Trial Regions, which included serving as the Deputy Public Defender.
 He is the only public defender in OPD history to serve as a managing attorney of the Appellate Section and trial regions.